cellml/libcellml/docs/dev_building.rst

 For Windows only the location of the libXML2 library must be specified through the command line by adding the parameter::

-  -DLibXml2_DIR "C:\Program Files\libxml2 2.9.6\lib\cmake"
+  -DLibXml2_DIR="C:\Program Files\libxml2 2.9.6\lib\cmake"

 to the configuration command.
 This library is built into Linux and MacOS systems, so this step is only needed on Windows.

 This assumes that the recommended LibXml2 binaries have been installed to the default location :code:`C:\Program Files\libxml2 2.9.6`.

+..container:: nb

    Please note that libCellML will only work with a 64-bit installation of libXML2.
    A pre-built 64-bit installer is available from the :opencmiss_repo:`OpenCMISS repository<>` ; 32-bit binaries or 32-bit builds will not work with libCellML.

 Windows CMake-GUI